Tiny homes are awesome but there’s just one problem standing in most people’s way of getting one. How to finance your tiny house?

 Raid Your Savings

-This means you will own your home outright and you won’t need to pay interest on a debt, you can’t ask for more peace of mind when it comes to home ownership than that.
+This means you will own your home outright and you won’t need to pay interest on a debt, you can’t ask for more peace of mind when it comes to homeownership than that.
+There’s no need to finance a tiny house when you can just buy one.

 Get A Loan From Your Family or Friends